 The Student and Exchange Visitor Information System (SEVIS) Form I-20 for F-1 student status or Form DS-2019 for Exchange Visitor (J-1) Status cannot be issued by Augusta University for enrollment in this online program per U.S. immigration regulations.
 Questions?
 Please email International & Postdoctoral Services Office at firstname.lastname@example.org.

 Minimum overall undergraduate GPA of 3.0 on a 4.0 scale and a minimum overall graduate GPA of 3.0 on a 4.0 scale on all work attempted.

 Completion of a prelicensure nursing program with a Bachelor of Science in Nursing (BSN) or completion of a prelicensure Master of Science in Nursing (MSN) degree from an accredited program and an accredited college or university.
 To be used to satisfy degree requirements, evaluation of foreign educational transcripts must show degrees earned that are the U.S. equivalency of degrees required by the program.

-All official transcripts are required from ALL universities and colleges ever attended.
+Official transcripts are required from all universities and colleges attended.
 Only in the case of transcripts from international colleges/universities will an official course-by-course transcript evaluation be accepted in lieu of an official transcript.
 Official transcripts should be sent to NursingCAS.
 To remain official, all transcripts must remain in the original, unopened, sealed and stamped/signed envelope from the Registrar's office of the issuing institution.
 Alternatively, NursingCAS will accept official electronic transcripts from the registrar's office at your prior institution.
 Applicants should submit their transcripts via the process provided in the NursingCAS Help Center.
 ALL transcripts must be sent to NursingCAS.
 If you send them directly to Augusta University they cannot be loaded into CAS.
 Without the transcripts in CAS your application cannot be verified and will not be considered.

 Transcript/Credential Evaluation of Foreign Transcripts

-An official, professional course-by-course evaluation based on official transcripts and documents is required for all foreign educational transcripts and documents from one of the following three credentials evaluation services: Josef Silny & Associates, Inc., World Education Services (WES), Educational Credential Evaluators, Inc. (ECE).
+An official, professional course-by-course evaluation based on official transcripts and documents is required for all foreign educational transcripts and documents from one of the following three credentials evaluation services: Josef Silny & Associates, Inc., World Education Services (WES), and Educational Credential Evaluators, Inc. (ECE).
 Silny and WES are recommended.
 Official transcript evaluations based on unofficial transcripts, documents or copies will not fulfill this requirement.

 Letters of Recommendation (3)